YonathanGuez/crawler_python3/README.md

-# Begining Crawler / Scraping with Python3 :
+# Beginning Crawler / Scraping with Python3 :
 This project is dedicate to get some information on website and test some library like BeautifulSoup / Chromedrive / requests

 ## Install